ibm-cloud-docs/apps/tutorials/tutorial_starter_kube.md

 ## Deploying your app by using a DevOps toolchain
 {: #deploy-starterkit-kube}

-Attach a DevOps toolchain to the application, and configure it to be deployed to a Kubernetes cluster that is hosted in the {{site.data.keyword.cloud_notm}} Kubernetes service.
+Connect a DevOps toolchain to the app, and configure it to be deployed to a Kubernetes cluster that is hosted in the {{site.data.keyword.cloud_notm}} Kubernetes service.

 1. On the **App details** page, click **Configure continuous delivery**.
 2. On the **Select a deployment target** page, select **Deploy to IBM Kubernetes Service**.